How to run a Hackathon

 However, you may want to consider the following factors when selecting a project for your event:

 Try to make it multi-discipline and as inclusive for the whole team as possible.
 Something that requires input from everyone and should keep them busy and challenged throughout.
 Not an easy task!

 Can you solve a problem for an existing client or a client you’d like to work with?
 Having a ‘real’ project to work on will help you identify the requirements and provide you with knowledge about actual users rather than imaginary ones.
 Plus, it’s likely your client will be very grateful!

 Maybe you’d like to help a charity?
-You’re probably not going to be able to solve world hunger but it might be worth speaking to a local charity to see if you can identify suitable project for your team.
-Perhaps an app for volunteers or a system that automates processes to save administrators time.
+You’re probably not going to be able to solve world hunger but it might be worth speaking to a local charity to see if you can identify a suitable project for your team.
+Perhaps an app for volunteers or a system that automates processes to save administrators time?

 It might be that someone in your team has their eye on a new technology or software library that they’re itching to try out.
 Discussing its capabilities or future potential might tease out a possibility for the Hackathon.

 You could even throw open the topic to your team - why not ask them if they can submit ideas for the event.

 Here’s a few topics we’ve covered in the past:

 - Mobile app that matches your tastes to tshirt designs from dozens of different designers